0xsanson/sigmamask-extension/README.md

   - [How to add custom build to Chrome](./docs/add-to-chrome.md)
   - [How to add custom build to Firefox](./docs/add-to-firefox.md)

-## Git Hooks

-To get quick feedback from our shared code quality fitness functions before committing the code, you can install our git hooks with Husky.

-`$ yarn githooks:install`

-You can read more about them in our [testing documentation](./docs/testing.md#fitness-functions-measuring-progress-in-code-quality-and-preventing-regressions-using-custom-git-hooks).

-If you are using VS Code and are unable to make commits from the source control sidebar due to a "command not found" error, try these steps from the [Husky docs](https://typicode.github.io/husky/troubleshooting.html#command-not-found).

 ## Contributing

 ### Development builds